I3A-NavSys/navsim/doc/manual_controller_tuto/manual_controller_tuto.md

-# 01: Running your first simulation
+# 01: Controlling an UAV via joystick

 In this tutorial you will learn to execute a simulation by opening a scenario, placing some UAVs over the terrain and controlling them by means of a Thrustmaster joystick (other joysticks may work but it is no guaranteed).